krisyslab/MonashCyber-Project1/README.md

 | Web 2 (DVWA)   | No                  | 10.0.0.1-254         |
 | Web 3 (DVWA)   | No                  | 10.0.0.1-254         |

+## ELK Server Configuration

+The ELK VM exposes an Elastic Stack instance. **Docker** is used to download and manage an ELK container.

+Rather than configure ELK manually, we opted to develop a reusable Ansible Playbook to accomplish the task.
+This playbook is duplicated below.

+To use this playbook, one must log into the Jump Box, then issue: `ansible-playbook install_elk.yml`.
+This runs the `install_elk.yml` playbook on the `elk` host.

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because It can easily deploy multi-tier applications.
 There is no need to configure applications on every machine, all the tasks are specified in the playbook.

-The command: 'ansible-playbook install_elk.yml' will automatically run the tasks in the playbook to each host machine through SSH.
+The command: 'ansible-playbook install_elk.yml elk' will automatically run the tasks in the playbook to each host machine through SSH.

 The playbook implements the following tasks: